IABTechLab/uid2-client-java/README.md

 #### Server-Only Integration

-If your integration does not include a client-side SDK (see [Publisher Integration Guide, Server-Only (Without SDK)](https://unifiedid.com/docs/guides/custom-publisher-integration)):
+If your integration does not include a client-side SDK (see [Publisher Integration Guide, Server-Only](https://unifiedid.com/docs/guides/custom-publisher-integration)):

 1. Store this identity as a JSON string in the user's session, using the `identity.getJsonString()` function.
 2. To use the user's UID2 token, use the `identity.getAdvertisingToken()` function.